ShizukaDonaghue/happy-beans/README.md

 * [Wix](https://www.wix.com/) was used to design the two versions of the logo.
 * [RealFaviconGenerator](https://realfavicongenerator.net/) was used to generate the favicon from the logo.

 ## Other Online Tools used
 * [Balsamiq](https://balsamiq.com/) was used to generate wireframes for the website.
 * [Figma](https://www.figma.com/) was used to generate the database schema.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
-* [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessiblity.
+* [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) were used to test accessiblity.
 * [Coolors](https://coolors.co) was used to generate the colour palette.
 * [ScreenToGif](https://www.screentogif.com/) was used to create the GIF image in the Bug section.
 * [Remove Background](https://www.remove.bg/) was used to remove the background for the logos.